dmuhr/MICHI3/README.md

 - MICHI3 CueLoader: The scenes need to be set by automation before the note hits, not at the same time.
 This is a limitation of Ableton, which gives less priority to processing automation information.
   - Solution: Set `Scene`, `Cue`, or `Subscene` a bar before hitting the go with a MIDI note.
 - If you edit one of the Max for Live patches and have already saved information in multiple MICHI3 objects, there is a chance that all that information will disappear, and the objects will become completely empty (not even the default functions will show up).
 This is a bug in Ableton that will hopefully be fixed in Ableton 12.
   - Solution: Occasionally, save all your MICHI3 object settings as Ableton `Preset`.
 Then, if they all get corrupt, you can recall the presets by name.
 This problem only happened three times in two years, but once it was a disaster.
-Always save versions.
+Always save versions :)

-## Buy me a coffee :)
+## Buy me a coffee !!

 If you found this useful please support me with a coffee!